avadae/programming4/slides/scenegraph_dirtyflag/scenegraph_dirtyflag.md

 # Components and their owner

 SetOwner has to do **four** things:
-- Check if the new owner is not null
+- Validate the new owner (not null and not current)
 - Remove itself as a component from the previous owner.
 - Set the given owner on itself.
 - Add itself as a component to the given parent.